 The influence of feminism is seen mostly in women who are either divorced or separated.
 Normally, for women with 40+ age, the effects of feminism reduce but I still found some examples for good looking females who were not able to get married because of their feminist mind.

 Believe it or not, the physical distance between the prospective couple is a big factor in today’s partner search.
-This is because while for men we don’t recommend getting married in a city where he doesn’t belong to or travel frequently, for working women it is a big barrier too.
+This is because while for men we don’t recommend getting married in a city where he doesn’t belong to or travel frequently; for working women, it is a big barrier too.
 Since being independent is a fashion for women nowadays (probably inevitable too); many women do not want to change their present location and marry in a different city.
 Some even propose to stay in different cities and getting married, which is catching up too.
 But it will take some time to override the main barrier.

 For second marriage very often, the existence of children is a barrier.
-For grooms with children from previous marriage (but living separately) is more difficult to find a soulmate than women with children living with them.
+For grooms with children from a previous marriage (but living separately) is more difficult to find a soulmate than women with children living with them.
 There are men who are willing to marry women with a child, but no woman is willing to marry a man with children from a previous marriage.
 Most often this calculation is for a potential future share of his property when the child grows up.

 Lifestyle has become one major constraint in partner selection.
 While in earlier times, it could be taken for granted that an average Indian girl won’t smoke and drink but it’s not the same today.
-Other choices like one’s spending habits, traveling habits, night-out / partying habits etc. are adding to the woes of the millennials.
+Other choices like one’s spending habits, travelling habits, night-out / partying habits etc. are adding to the woes of the millennials.
 One’s liberal outlook can also scare away prospective mates.
-This is because while many support liberal outlook and lifestyle like the one claimed in Deepika Padukone’s My Choice video in others, they never want the same kind of behavior from their own spouse.
+This is because while many support liberal outlook and lifestyle like the one claimed in Deepika Padukone’s My Choice video in others, they never want the same kind of behaviour from their own spouse.